kvalle/diy-lang/README.md

 pip install nose
 ```

-*Optional: If your are familiar with [virtualenv](http://www.virtualenv.org/en/latest/) you might want to do this in a separate pyenv.*
+*Optional: If you are familiar with [virtualenv](http://www.virtualenv.org/en/latest/) you might want to do this in a separate pyenv.*

 Finally, clone this repo, and you're ready to go!